sophiedeskin/readme-generator/READMEgenerator33.md

 no testing included

 ## Questions
-What to do if you have an issue: Use the contact info in additional info
+What to do if you have an issue: use the contact info in additional info

 ## AdditionalInfo
 - Github: (https://github.com/sophiedeskin) :office: